top of page

 BWatson_Headshot.jpg

-Benjamin O. Watson is a business educator who teaches Digital Marketing and Sports & Entertainment Marketing.
-A digital archivist and visual storyteller specializing in the restoration and colorization of historic photographs, his work brings historical figures and everyday Black life into a sharper, and more public history by making the past feel immediate and alive.
+Benjamin O. Watson is a business educator and visual storyteller who teaches Digital Marketing and Sports & Entertainment Marketing.
+As a digital archivist specializing in the restoration and colorization of historic Black-and-white photographs, Watson’s work brings historical figures and everyday Black life into sharper, more human focus.

 Leadership focus